 Read our full PIA review.

-Best deal: PIA is running a cheap deal on it’s annual plan here which works out at $3.33 per month.
+EXCLUSIVE DEAL: PIA is running a special deal on its two-year plan here which works out at $2.91 per month.

 PureVPN reportedly works with Fire TV Stick, but you may need a Bluetooth mouse and keyboard in order to operate it.
 The provider offers a huge range of servers to choose from.
 The Android APK is available here (direct download link).